 Selling on Etsy offers creative stay-at-home moms an opportunity to earn income by selling handmade items.
 You'll list products, manage orders, and ship directly to customers.
 One practical note: Etsy sellers who combine handmade listings with a POD integration (via Podbase) remove the inventory and shipping burden from their highest-demand products while keeping their handmade items as the premium tier.

-Selling on Etsy can give you profit margins of 40–65% on sales
+How much you can make: Selling on Etsy can give you profit margins of 40-65% on sales.

 10. Selling Digital Printables & Templates